fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 ### Application database

-We need a relational database for our application.
-There are many options, we will use the currently most popular Open Source solution [PostgreSQL](https://www.postgresql.org/).
-If you wish, you can install Postgres (as the database is often called) on your machine.
-An easier way is to use one of the cloud-based Postgres, e.g. [ElephantSQL](https://www.elephantsql.com/).
-You can also use the lessons learned in the course [part 12](/en/part12) to run Postgres locally using Docker.
+For our application we need a relational database.
+There are many options, but we will be using the currently most popular Open Source solution [PostgreSQL](https://www.postgresql.org/).
+You can install Postgres (as the database is often called) on your machine, if you wish to do so.
+An easier option would be using Postgres as a cloud service, e.g. [ElephantSQL](https://www.elephantsql.com/).
+You could also take advantage of the course [part 12](/en/part12) lessons and use Postgres locally using Docker.

-However, we will now take advantage of the fact that it is possible to create a Postgres database for your application on the Heroku cloud platform, familiar from parts 3 and 4.
+However, we will be taking advantage of the fact that it is possible to create a Postgres database for the application on the Heroku cloud service platform, which is familiar from the parts 3 and 4.

-In the theoretical material in this section, we build a Postgres-enabled version of the backend of the notes-storage application built in sections 3 and 4.
+In the theory material of this section, we will be building a Postgres-enabled version from the backend of the notes-storage application, which was built in sections 3 and 4.

-Now let's create a Heroku application inside the appropriate directory, add a database to it, and use the _heroku config_ command to see what the <i>connect string:</i> required to connect to the database is.
+Now let's create a suitable directory inside the Heroku application, add a database to it and use the _heroku config_ command to see what is <i>connect string</i>, which is required to connect to the database:

 ```bash
 heroku create